paultopia/spideyscrape/readme.md

 PRs are welcome.
 Go wild.  :-)  However, I'd like to keep this runnable on both Pythonista on iOS and full-sized computers, so please don't rely on any Pythonista-specific libraries (like the clipboard module) without also providing a fallback for big machines; likewise please don't rely on any libraries that can't be installed in Pythonista without providing a more vanilla fallback.

-**Next steps**:
+**Future**:

-1. I'm about to do a tiny little refactor to make it a bit more modular and easy to contribute.
+1. Down the road, I'd like to extend to make it possible to specify a crawl depth to recursively scrape to, and figure out some sensible way to order the sub-pages in that context.

-2. Down the road, I'd like to extend to make it possible to specify a crawl depth to recursively scrape too, and figure out some sensible way to order the sub-pages in that context.
+2. It would also be cool to download and include images embedded in the original page.
+Right now absolute url images should work but relative url images will probably break (not tested).

 **Terms**: